Zapper-fi/protocol/docs/api-intro/Human-Readable Transactions.md

   $outboundFirst: Int
 )
 ```
-> List Human-readable transactions made using an application, ordered by date, paginated, across chains

 ## Received Tokens

-List Latest tokens received by wallet where the wallet is not the signer of the transaction
+*List Latest tokens received by wallet where the wallet is not the signer of the transaction*

 ```sh
 query SummaryReceivedTimelineQuery(